florianherrengt/specian/content/blog/how-to-build-mvp.md

 Often the better team will beat companies that have raised far more money or have already been around for years.

-If you are looking for advice, [Specian](http://specian.co.uk) has already helped several startups and large corporations.
+If you are looking for advice, [Specian](http://www.specian.co.uk) has already helped several startups and large corporations.

+Want to learn more?
+Check out our article [From Idea to Product](https://www.specian.co.uk/blog/from-idea-to-product/index.html)